Artis84/Emotes-Land/README.md

 -   fix nav bar menu
 -   Refresh git cache so the .gitignore can update ✔ (git rm -r --cached .)
 -   fill the index page with some shit ✔
--   Add a "No results" screen
+-   Add a "No results" screen✔
--   Show page navigation ui when user search emotes are display.
+-   Show page navigation ui when user search emotes are display.✔